socallinuxexpo/scale-chef/cookbooks/scale_postfix/README.md

 -----
 This cookbook is designed to be used with the Facebook cookbooks and follows in that style.
 Schedule it in fb_init where the comment denotes.

+This may be contribued to Facebook's chef-cookbooks at some point if we flush out support more.

 ### main.cf
 Any value in main.cf can be representeded under the `main.cf` hash.
 If the value is an array, the values will be joined as comma-separated strings, per postfix's expectation.